When your business should use crowfunding to grow

 You’re not interested in a drawn-out loan process

 The best and most affordable small business financing options typically come courtesy of a traditional bank.
-Long-term business loans from a bank have relatively low APRs and generous repayment terms.
+Long-term business loans from a bank can have relatively low APRs and generous repayment terms.
 Unfortunately, we measure their underwriting and decision-making processes in months, not days.

-You can set up a crowdfunding campaign in one day, and although you can typically run one for as much as 60 days, 30 days or less will bode better for your chances of success.
+You can set up a crowdfunding campaign in one day, and although you can typically run one for as much as 60 days, 30 days will bode better for your chances of success.

 Best of all, you won’t need to submit tax returns, credit reports, balance sheets, or anything else a lender might require.
 You just need to make a convincing case for why you’re a good bet, based on the strength of the idea itself.